manujainz/cataract-scanner-py/README.md

 # Cataract-Scanner-Py

-A simple Python script to detect cataract in eye images by highlighting the pupil.
+A Python-powered tool to accurately identify and annotate the pupil in eye images and detect signs of early cataract.

 ## Overview